hnryjmes/POODR/README.md

 * "When a subclass sends super, it's effectively declaring that it knows the algorithm; it depends on this knowledge.
 If the algorithm changes, then the subclasses may break even if their own specializations are not otherwise affected."

 * "When your problem is one of needing numerous specializations of a stable, common abstraction, inheritance can be an extremely low-cost solution."

+Chapter 7

+* "Sharing Role Behavior with Modules"

+* "When an object includes a module, the methods defined therein become available via automatic delegation."